Alex-Unnippillil/flappy-bird/README.md

 to do:
 -fix tunnels so that it is always possible for the bird to flap through -add animations for the bird
--change character models
+-add models of birds and walls
--add repatinf background
+-add a repeating background
 -add powerups, speed boost, invincibility, etc